We may get commissions for purchases made through links in this post.

 The Ingredients

-So what are these ingredients we keep rattling on about?
+So what are these ingredients?
 You will find people saying you should make your own chocolate syrup from high quality chocolate.

 If you have the time and patience for that, bless you.
 But it’s not really necessary, since there are some very tasty syrups out there just waiting to be squeezed into your mocha.